subhaze/mootools-external-favicon/README.md

 Element.getFavicons
 ===========

+Update 3:
+Now checks for https external links as well.

 Update 2:
 You can now specify a specific location to look for a favicon per link, via a class naming convention: favicon[http://full.path.to/the/image.png].